mschmitt/cloudkey-certificate/README.md

 Intermediate certificates were loosely tested and should work if appended to the certificate file.

 For administrators with a bit of experience in managing certificates, the process appears to be a lot less error-prone than the extremely detailed HOWTOs make it seem.
-It is, however, tragically ridiculous how the files in `/etc/ssl/private` have carefully crafted permissions and the "v2" certificates in `/data/unifi-core/config` then frivolously changed to `chmod 0644`.
+It is, however, tragically ridiculous how the files in `/etc/ssl/private` have carefully crafted permissions and the "v2" files in `/data/unifi-core/config` then frivolously changed to `chmod 0644`.
 Welcome to the Unifi ecosystem.